-Many of your traditions can start Thanksgiving night, such as bringing out The Elf on the Shelf with the accompanying story book.
-Not only does having a set of annual traditions take away the 100% focus on all things gifts, it also gives you more time with your family.
+Many of your traditions can start Thanksgiving night, such as bringing out The Elf on the Shelf with the accompanying storybook.
+Not only does having a set of annual traditions take away the 100% focus on all things gifts, but it also gives you more time with your family.

 Buy Gifts That Help Others

 'Tis the season of giving.
 Show your kids how they can give gifts to their friends and family that help others, an excellent lesson on the true value of Christmas.

 Your loved ones get a beautiful present and a portion of the proceeds can go to sick children, anti-hunger projects, literacy groups and less fortunate children around the world.